• Home

 The Broadway Musical

-Frozen ran until March 11, 2020 when it was closed due to the coronavirus pandemic.
+Frozen ran until March 11, 2020 when it closed due to the coronavirus pandemic.
 In May 2020, it was announced that Frozen would not re-open.

 West End Production

-On November 6, 2020 Disney Parks released a full-length video of Frozen, A Musical Spectacular YouTube.
+Frozen, A Musical Spectacular YouTube.
 Disney Parks had previously released a full-length video Tangled, and a 20 minute short featuring clips from Beauty and the Beast.

 Billed as “Disney Cruise Line’s Broadway-style entertainment”, the video was recorded with the original cast from the show’s opening.